 - Complete our online application and sign up for a Volunteer Info Session!
 Info Sessions are typically hosted every month, on an as needed basis.
 At this session you will learn more about our organization, the volunteer program and our current opportunities.
 Sessions are posted to this web page on the 1st of each recruitment month, when new volunteers are needed.

 - Complete the Volunteer Service Planning Session!
 If after attending our Info Session you decide we are the right organization for you, you can then sign up for a Volunteer Service Planning Session.
 This small group session includes a walking tour of the facility, initial training in the shelter and an opportunity to practice the volunteer duties to determine if our opportunities are the right fit for you.

 - Training!
 Following the planning session, the Volunteer Engagement team will review your paperwork and place you in the volunteer program if our assignment matches your skills, interests and availability.
 Once you have received your volunteer offer, you will start your training!

-Oceanside Campus - November 2019 Recruitment Period - NOW FULL
+Oceanside Campus - Recruitment Temporarily Suspended

 Are you a professional DVM, RVT, VA or certified animal trainer?
 Check out our Professional Skills page with information how to get started!

 If you can't get started as a volunteer this round, you can get involved in other ways to help our animals.